Weidsn/A_Thesis_on_the_Philosophy_of_Social_Phenomena/README.md

-# A Thesis in the Social Sciences and Humanities
+# A Thesis on the Philosophy of Social Phenomena

 [![CC BY 4.0][cc-by-shield]][cc-by]